bitcoin-teleport/teleport-transactions/README.md

 coin count = 6
 total balance = 0.14974828 BTC
 ```

-* Edit the file `taker_protocol.rs` at the start of the function `send_coinswap` to edit parameters like the total coinswap amount, number of makers to do a multi-hop coinswap with and number of transactions per hop.

 * To switch between regtest and testnet, edit the constant `NETWORK` which is found near the top of the file `src/wallet_sync.rs`.
 To edit the coinswap send amount, or the number of taker and maker transactions, look in the file `src/taker_protocol.rs` near the top of the function `send_coinswap`.